 Sometimes critters leave behind mementos of their visit that remain long after they’re gone.
-Chipmunk holes are one notable example, and while the entrance to a burrow can be tiny, the tunnels can stretch a good 20 to 30 feet underground.
+Chipmunk holes are one notable example, and while the entrance to a burrow can be tiny, chipmunk tunnels are around three feet deep and can stretch a good 20 to 30 feet underground.

-Filling in a hole with dirt might seem like the obvious solution, but chipmunks (or other critters) may still reclaim the burrow and reopen the hole.
-Here are a three ways to fill a chipmunk hole and ensure it won’t be excavated again.
+Filling in the hole with dirt might seem like an obvious solution, but chipmunks (or other critters) may still reclaim the burrow and reopen the hole.
+Here’s how to fill a chipmunk hole and ensure it won’t be excavated again.

 What Does a Chipmunk Hole Look Like?